grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Increase the evaluation interval of the rule group.
 You can use the rate of missed evaluation to estimate how long the rule group evaluation actually takes.
 - Try splitting up the rule group into multiple rule groups.
 Rule groups are evaluated in parallel, so the same rules may still fit in the same resolution.

+### MimirRulerFrontendQueriesStuck

+This alert fires if Mimir is running without ruler-query-scheduler and queries are piling up in the ruler-query-frontend queue.

+The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other playbook for more details.

+### MimirRulerSchedulerQueriesStuck

+This alert fires if queries are piling up in the ruler-query-scheduler.

+The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other playbook for more details.

 ### MimirIngesterHasNotShippedBlocks